kr15h/ofxPiMapper/README.md

-# This fork is made to integrate some important functions into PiMapper (RPi/Arm version only).
+# This fork adds some important functions to PiMapper.
-### 1. Slide show function (play all images from a folder)
+### 1. Slide show function (implemented in master branch):
-This should be selectable as an additional FBO source in PiMapper, looping all images in the /media/internal/images/* folder Would be cool to adjust the speed with a simple flag, simple opacity transition welcome, but not necessary.
-Refresh state, so it checks if there are new images added during playback and play them as well. make all images fullscreen.
-(if its not possible to handle various sizes as one, i will make an imagemagick script to convert all to 1920x1080)
+PiMapper has now a slideshow and plays all images in a folder.
+There is an integrated directory watcher für updating new added images.
+Transition and slidetime can be edited via .xml file.

-### 2. Circular shapes for mapping (there are only square and tringle shapes so far)
+### 2. Circular shapes for mapping (there are only square and tringle shapes so far):
-Circular mapping shape (if possible with movable center distorsion)
+Simple Circular mapping shape (more complex version with movable center might come later)

+### 3. Mapping converter:
+Finalize the mapping converter, to convert exported .svg from Mapio and Madmapper to ofxPiMapper: https://github.com/magdesign/mapping-converter

-### 3. Bezier handles
+### 4. Bezier handles:
 Adding bezier handles to masks for better aligment: https://github.com/TsubokuLab/ofxBezierWarpManager
-### 4. Play all videos from a folder
+### 5. Play all videos from a folder:
 This should be a an additional FBO source in PiMapper, looping all videos in /media/internal/video/*
-### 5. Grid Warp (meshing of square shapes)
+### 6. Grid Warp (meshing of square shapes):
 check out this http://www.hv-a.com/lpmt/sssm.pdf on page: 10 https://forum.openframeworks.cc/t/grid-mesh-warping/12883
-### 6. SoftEdge
+### 7. SoftEdge:
 Image overlay to making adges transparent, could be achieved with overlaing a png with a black gradient.

-Finalize the mapping converter: https://github.com/magdesign/mapping-converter

-This will be an opensource project and freely available for everyone.
-Targeting OF_0.9.x on RaspberryPi.
+## Targeting OF_0.9.x on RaspberryPi.
-Each function will be rewarded to the coder from a pot sponsered by pocketvj.com.
+Each function will be rewarded to the coder from a pot sponsered by http://pocketvj.com Keybindings are edited to match the CP of PocketVJ.

 # ofxPiMapper